Northumbria: Eadberht (r. 738–758)

+80 years hiatus of weakly attested kings

 Halfdan Ragnarsson (r.
 876–877)

-Halfdan Ragnarsson was a Viking leader of the Great Heathen Army which invaded England in 865.
+Halfdan Ragnarsson was a Norse leader of the Great Heathen Army which invaded England in 865.
 He allegedly wanted revenge against Northumbria for the death of his father, who was supposedly killed by Ælla of Northumbria.
 While he himself only ruled Northumbria directly for about a year in 876, he placed Ecgberht on the throne as a client-king, who ruled from 867 to 872.
-Halfdan was killed in Ireland in 877 whilst trying to regain control over Dublin, a land he had ruled since 875.
-There were no further Viking kings in Northumbria until Guthfrith took over in 883.
+Halfdan was killed in Ireland in 877 whilst trying to regain control over Dyflin (Dublin), a land he had ruled since 875.
+There were no further Norse kings in Northumbria until Guthfrith took over in 883.

 Æthelstan of Wessex (r.
 927–939)

-Æthelstan ruled as King of the Anglo-Saxons from 924 to 927 and King of the English from 927 to 939.
+Æthelstan of Wessex ruled as King of the Anglo-Saxons from 924 to 927 and King of the English from 927 to 939.
 The shift in his title reflects that in 927, Æthelstan conquered the Viking Kingdom of York, previously part of the Northumbrian Kingdom.
-His reign was quite prosperous and saw great strides in many fields such as law and economics, but was also characterized by frequent clashes with the Scots and the Vikings. Æthelstan died in 939, which led to the Vikings' retaking of York. Æthelstan is widely considered one of the greatest Anglo-Saxon kings for his efforts to consolidate the English kingdom and the prosperity his reign brought.
+His reign was quite prosperous and saw great strides in many fields such as law and economics, but was also characterized by frequent clashes with the Scots and the Vikings. Æthelstan died in 939, which led to the Vikings' retaking of York. Æthelstan is widely considered one of the greatest West Saxon kings for his efforts to consolidate the kingdom of Wessex and the prosperity his reign brought.

 Eric of York (r.
 947–948, 952–954)

-In the early twentieth century, historians identified Eric of York with the Norwegian king Eric Bloodaxe, but more recent scholarship has challenged this association.
+In the early twentieth century, historians identified Eric of York with the Norwegian king Eric Bloodaxe, although more recent scholarship has challenged this association.
 He held two short terms as King of Northumbria, from 947 to 948 and 952 to 954.
-Historical documentation on his reign is scarce, but it seems Eric pushed out the joint English-Viking rulers of Northumbria in 947, who then regained the land in 948 or 949.
+Historical documentation on his reign is scarce, but it seems Eric pushed out the joint Anglo Scandinavian rulers of Northumbria in 947, who then regained the land in 948 or 949.
 Eric took back the throne in 952, only to be deposed again in 954.
-Eric of York was the last Danish king of Northumbria; after his death in 954, Eadred of Wessex stripped the kingdom of its independent status and made the land part of England.
+Eric was the last Viking king of Northumbria, and his authority only extended to the southern kingdom of York.
+In 954, he was murdered, allegedly with the connivance of Oswulf, the ruler of the northern Northumbrian territory of Bamburgh.

 Eadred of Wessex (r.
 946–954)

-Eadred of Wessex was the half-brother of Æthelstan and Eadmund of Wessex, all of whom were fathered by Edward the Elder.
-He was nominally the ruler of Northumbria from 946, as he succeeded Eadmund, but had to deal with the threat of independent Viking kingdoms under Amlaíb Cuarán and Eric Bloodaxe.
-He permanently absorbed Northumbria into the English Kingdom in 954 after the death of Eric.
+King Eadred was the half-brother of Æthelstan and full brother of Edmund, all of whom were sons of King Edward the Elder.
+Eadred inherited the rule of Northumbria, but like Edmund, lost it soon afterwards.
+When Eadred finally regained control in 954, he appointed Oswulf earl of the whole of Northumbria.